opsecpanda/Panda41/README.md

 3. Solder LEDs or LED strip if you're using any.
 4. Solder controller pins or controller hotswap sockets to the keyboard PCB. **Do not solder the *CONTROLLER* yet, just the pins.**
 5. Put your switches in the switch plate and solder them to the PCB.
 6. Solder controller.
 Check the image below to confirm the controller orientation is correct before you solder.
+On most controllers, the USB port will be exposed, in other words it'll be facing up when you're looking at the bottom of the PCB.
 7. Assemble case.

 ![Controller Orientation](/troubleshooting-help/controller-orientation.jpg)